Pay your tuition online by logging into your myUW account or see the other options below.

 Payments may be returned by banks for many reasons including:

-- the use of an incorrect or invalid bank routing or account number
+- Use of an incorrect or invalid bank routing or account number

-You may pay your tuition in person at the Student Fiscal Services Office or the US Bank branch in the HUB, or in UW Bookstore’s Seattle location.
-You may pay by cash, check, or money order.
+You may pay your tuition in person at the Student Fiscal Services Office in Schmitz Hall, the U.S. Bank branch in the HUB, or in UW Bookstore University Way location.
+You may pay by cash, check or money order.
 Credit, debit and UW Husky cards are not accepted in the Student Fiscal Services Office.

 Checks for tuition payments should be mailed to: